-- Constructors are special member functions that initialize the object. - They have the same name as the class and no return type. - They are automatically called when the object of its class type is declared.
+- Constructors are special member functions that initialize the object and is called when the object is created. - They have the same name as the class and no return type. - They are automatically called when the object of its class type is declared.